Tailor project management to specific needs.

 In PRM 689 Project Management Capstone, you’ll prove your ability to critically analyze, synthesize and evaluate the theories and application of project management.

-- Apply critical thinking and problem solving skills to project management problems or issues.
+- Apply critical thinking and problem solving skills to project knowledge areas and processes.

-- Conduct research on topics associated with project management issues.
+- Locate, assess and integrate current literature on topics associated with project management competencies.

-- Implement major aspects of project management for a sample project.
+- Evaluate alternative strategies and implement major aspects of project management for a sample project.

 *Disclaimer: Course content and outcomes may vary and are subject to change without notice.